sadlerb/Sandbot/README.md

 $news - Gets Recent news

-$decide choice1,choice2,choicex - Makes a difficult decision for a user
+$decide choice1?choice2?choicex - Makes a difficult decision for a user

 $clean amount - Deletes amount number of messages in the current channel after confirmation

+$search <query> - Search for an article from wikipedia
 ```